bangpound/symfony-minimal/README.md

   * **DebugBundle** (in dev/test env) - Adds Debug and VarDumper component integration

-All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.
+All libraries and bundles included in the Symfony Minimal Edition are released under the MIT or BSD license.

 Enjoy!